Goofy-Goldberg/wechat_adb_robot/README.md

 Designed for Android WeChat app version 8.0.54.

 # What is WAR? & Why WAR?
 A WeChat automation script library based on [adb](https://developer.android.com/studio/command-line/adb), using pure click simulation.
-Supports Android devices and various operating systems that can use adb (tested on mac, ubuntu).
-Due to business requirements, current development mainly focuses on monitoring/scraping/operating official accounts/subscription accounts.
-More scripts can be added in the future, PRs welcome.
+Supports Android devices and various operating systems that can use adb.

 After exhausting various approaches like xposed, iPad/Mac protocols, web protocols, and WeChat hooks, we've returned to the old path of simulating human interaction.
 Simulating human interaction never gets banned!